Mogier/GexfParserForNeo4jDB/README.md

 Note that this program **can't** proceed if your neo4j server is already running.

 #Warnings
 If the database located with the variable **PATH_TO_NEO4JDB** doesn't exist it will be created at the beginning of the program.
-Please note that for the moment, Nodes aren't unique so if you run the same code several times, your nodes will be duplicated.
+Please note that for the moment, Nodes aren't unique so if you run the same code several times, your nodes and edges will be duplicated.